South Norfolk

 Frequently Asked Questions

-How much Section 106 money has South Norfolk collected?
+How much unspent Section 106 money does South Norfolk hold?

 Does South Norfolk charge CIL?